wearegainsboro/.github/profile/README.md

 </div>

-### About Gainsboro
+### About Me

-Gainsboro Infotech is a technology and software development company focused on building intelligent, scalable and production-ready digital solutions.
+I'm a developer focused on building modern, scalable, and user-friendly digital solutions.

-We combine modern software engineering with emerging technologies to help businesses automate operations, improve decision-making and create better digital experiences.
+I work with businesses, startups, and individuals to turn ideas into functional websites, web applications, and custom software.

-Our engineering capabilities span **AI, cloud, web, mobile, eCommerce, blockchain and custom software development**.
+My capabilities span **AI, cloud, web, mobile, eCommerce, blockchain, and custom software development.**

-### What We Build
+### What I Build

 <table width="100%">
   <tr>